mesosphere/kudo-cassandra-operator/docs/production.md

 # Running KUDO Cassandra in production

-Before running KUDO Cassandra in production please follow this guide to ensure the reliable stability of your production cluster.
+Before running KUDO Cassandra in production, please follow this guide to ensure the reliable stability of your production cluster.

-And also read the
+Also, please read about
 [Cassandra Anti-Patterns](https://docs.datastax.com/en/dse-planning/doc/planning/planningAntiPatterns.html)
-guidelines to not to follow any anti-patterns practices when running production workload.
+to not to follow any bad practices when running production workload.

 ## Compute Resources

-For production use-case of KUDO Cassandra we recommend a minimum of 32 GiB of memory and 16 cores of CPU for the guaranteed stability.
+For production use of KUDO Cassandra we recommend a minimum of 32 GiB of memory and 16 cores of CPU for guaranteed stability.

-Read
+Refer to
 [Capacity Planning](https://docs.datastax.com/en/dse-planning/doc/planning/capacityPlanning.html)
-around how to do capacity planning for a Cassandra installation.
+to learn about capacity planning for a Cassandra installation.

 ## Storage

-Verify if there is a storage class installed in the Kubernetes cluster.
+Verify that there is a storage class installed in the Kubernetes cluster.
 In this example we will use the `aws-ebs-csi-driver` as the storage class reference.

 ```